Progressive Youth (Croatia): Croatian National Movement

 In March 1903, a minority of the opposition, including the Progressive Youth, launched a series of public assemblies to rally supporters for improvement of Croatia-Slavonia's constitutional position in what became known as the Croatian National Movement of 1903.
 By May, the movement saw violent protests in multiple cities, and Progressive Youth figures, including Lorković, Lav Mazzura, Franko Potočnjak, and Milan Marjanović, were imprisoned over their involvement.
-Other opposition leaders did not fully support the protests, except the SSS, which joined the movement in late 1903, supporting a number of assemblies and organising some on its own.
+Other opposition leaders did not fully support the protests, except the SSS.
+It joined the movement in late 1903, supporting a number of popular assemblies and organising some rallies on its own.
 Even though the movement led to no constitutional changes, it was significant as the beginning of the involvement of the wider public in political life, as the assemblies were attended by a growing number of peasants.
 The Croatian National Movement also reinforced the appeal of the idea of unifying Croatia, Slavonia, and Dalmatia into the Triune Kingdom.
 An obstacle to the design was that the two realms belonged to different parts of Austria-Hungary: Hungarian-dominated Transleithania and Austrian-ruled Cisleithania, respectively.